RealDeHess/CommunityBeastmen/README.md

 | Miao | Unfinished | Yes |
 | Fay | Unfinished | Yes |

-Exceptions to the rule are Katarin, Repanse and Ariel, which don't have a lord option.
-In most cases, the lord option is a lot less "finished", as they were created a long time ago and haven't been updated by me (I much prefer heroes) Their skill trees might contain placeholder texts or unbalanced abilities, and is pretty messy in most cases.
-T

-All "dominant" LLs, such as Morathi or Valkia, have a more fleshed out lord option in the future.
-More "submissive" LLs like Alarielle will remain in the condition in which they were initially released.
+All "dominant" LLs, such as Morathi or Valkia, have a more fleshed out lord option.
+The lord options of the more "submissive" LLs like Alarielle will remain in the condition in which they were initially released.